 Faceted search has become an expected feature by the users, and online retailers must understand the significance of faceted search and implement it to improve the user experience.

 7. Power to Merchandisers

 The whole point of the online shopping experience is to give relevant results with minimum hassle.
-Can you imagine how wonderful it would be to have a web-based tool which can help you as a retailer contribute to a better search experience?
+Can you imagine how wonderful it would be to have a web-based tool that can help you as a retailer contribute to a better search experience?

-Merchandising search results or ‘Searchandising’ as it’s often called, helps ecommerce merchandisers control search results to obtain certain business objectives.
+Merchandising search results, or ‘Searchandising’ as it’s often called, helps eCommerce merchandisers control search results to obtain certain business objectives.
 For example, if the objective is to increase profits, merchandisers can boost high-margin products in search results.